-The second ces customer effort score calculation, to recently emerge uses a wider range of scale numbering, with slightly different wording, moving away from the original CES customer effort and focusing more on customer ease.
-Under this method customers are typically asked “On a scale of 1 to 7, how easy was it to get your issue resolved?”
+The second Customer Effort Score scale to recently emerge uses a wider numbering range, with slightly different wording, moving away from the original CES customer effort and focusing more on customer ease.
+Under this method customers are typically asked:

 1 = Extremely easy